Supervisor

 As Dog Welfare Assistant, you’ll:

-- provide exemplary daily care for the dogs in our Rehoming Centre, working to Dogs Trust's code of practice and Health and Safety guidelines.
+- provide daily care to the dogs in the rehoming centre, working to Dogs Trust's code of practice and Health and Safety guidelines,

-- educate potential new owners and the general public in the care and welfare of their dogs.
+- educate potential new owners and the general public on the care and welfare of their dogs,

 - deliver excellent customer service to all visitors to the centre.